Existential Notation3 Logic: Evaluation

 The \emph{Chasebench} is a benchmarking suite for existential rule reasoning.
 Among the different scenaria in Chasebench we picked \textsc{Lubm} for its direct compatibility with \nthree: all predicates in \textsc{Lubm} have at most arity $2$.
 Furthermore, \textsc{Lubm} allows for a glimpse on scalability since \textsc{Lubm} comes in different database sizes.
 We have worked with \textsc{Lubm} 001, 010, and 100, roughly referring to dataset sizes of a hundred thousand, one million and ten million facts.
 We translated \textsc{Lubm} data and rules into a canonical \nthree format.
 Predicate names and constants within the dataset become IRIs using the example prefix.
 An atom like $\textit{src\_advisor}(\textit{Student441},\textit{Professor8})$ becomes the triple $\ntt{:Student441 :src\_advisor :Professor8.}$.
 For atoms using unary predicates, like $\textit{TeachingAssistent}(\textit{Student498})$, we treat $\ntt{:TeachingAssistent}$ as a class and relate $\ntt{:Student498}$ via $\ntt{rdf:type}$ to the class.
 For any atom $A$, we denote its canonical translation into triple format by $t(A)$.
 Note this canonical translation only applies to atoms of unary and binary predicates.
-For the existential rule\\[.3em] \centerline{$\forall \vec x .\ B_{1} \wedge \ldots \wedge B_{m} \rightarrow \exists \vec z .\ H_{1} \wedge \ldots \wedge H_{n}$}\\[.3em] we obtain the canonical translation by applying $t$ to all atoms, respecting universally and existentially quantified variables (i.e., universally quantified variables are translated to universal \nthree variables and existentially quantified variables become blank nodes):\\[.3em] \centerline{$\ntt\{ t(B_{1})\ntt. \cdots t(B_{m})\ntt. \ntt\}\ntt{=>}\ntt\{ t(H_{1})\ntt. \cdots t(H_{n})\ntt. \ntt\}\text.$} This canonical translation was necessary since there has not been an \nthree version of \textsc{Lubm} so far.
-All \nthree reasoners have reasoned over this canonical translation of data and rules.
+For the existential rule\\[.3em] \centerline{$\forall \vec x .\ B_{1} \wedge \ldots \wedge B_{m} \rightarrow \exists \vec z .\ H_{1} \wedge \ldots \wedge H_{n}$}\\[.3em] we obtain the canonical translation by applying $t$ to all atoms, respecting universally and existentially quantified variables (i.e., universally quantified variables are translated to universal \nthree variables and existentially quantified variables become blank nodes):\\[.3em] \centerline{$\ntt\{ t(B_{1})\ntt. \cdots t(B_{m})\ntt. \ntt\}\ntt{=>}\ntt\{ t(H_{1})\ntt. \cdots t(H_{n})\ntt. \ntt\}\text.$} All \nthree reasoners have reasoned over the canonical translation of data and rules which was necessary because of the lack of an \nthree version of \textsc{Lubm}.
 Since we are evaluating VLog's and Nemo's performance on our translation $\transf$, we converted the translated \textsc{Lubm} by $\transf$ back to existential rules before reasoning.
 Thereby, former unary and binary atoms were turned into triples and then uniformly translated to $\textit{tr}$-atoms via $\transf$.